nkg114mc/sfnnue-intro/docs_en/part2-en.md

 The above is the procedure for NNUE to compute the board representation vector for a single side.
 For both players, NNUE first calculates the representation vector of its own side, and then calculates the vector of the opponent.
-Finally, the chessboard representation vectors of the two sides are spliced ​​into a complete representation of 82048 dimensions according to the order of one's own side and the other side 's .
+Finally, the board representation vectors of the two sides are spliced ​​into a complete representation of 82048 dimensions follwing the order of "our side first, their side then"[^1].

 ![pic2-5](./img/p2-5-en.png)